 - Alternatively, you can use white chocolate for your seashells by filling the mould with melted white chocolate instead and setting this in the fridge for 5mins.

 Instead of using the pirate’s downfall beach theme for the cupcakes, you can opt for a simpler option of using a 1M piping tip to pipe big classic swirls onto your cupcakes.
 You can then drizzle some of the salted rum dulce de leche sauce on top for that extra decadence.

 So, I definitely recommend that you whip up a batch of these pirate’s temptation cupcakes!
 But as an avid home baker, I’m sure you’re asking yourself “what next?”.

 Well if you love tasty and easy cupcakes, then check out my recipe for easy Terry’s chocolate orange cupcakes.
-Or if you’re a fan of a boozy bake, then take a look at my Bailey’s Irish cream chocolate cheesecake or my gorgeously creepy gluten-free tequila rose skull cake.
+Or if you’re a fan of a boozy bake, then take a look at my Bailey’s Irish cream chocolate cheesecake or these salted caramel whisky cupcakes.

 Or if you’d like to hear about our latest recipes, why not subscribe to our newsletter?

 Boozy Mermaid Beach Cupcakes